smcclab/smc-course/01-policies.md

 colleague is a basic act of respect in a network of peers.

-As a basic measure, we expect everyone to have at least two references in each assessment showing that you are aware of the how to work independentently in a studio environment and acknowledge sources.
+As a basic measure, we expect everyone to have at least two references in each assessment showing that you are aware of how to work independentently in a studio environment and acknowledge sources.

 If you act against the principles of academic integrity in this course, it's